 Please review our Tuition and Fees.
 Part-time students taking 1 - 3 classes (3 - 9 credits) per semester pay for each course individually.
 Full-time students taking 4 - 5 classes (12 - 15 credits) per semester pay a flat rate.

 What extra opportunities are available to me?

 The ESL program offers students many opportunities for extra help and practice.
 Take advantage of the ESL Lab, a place for students to study, interact, and get tutoring.
-One-on-one tutoring is available every day of the week, along with daily conversation groups for extra speaking practice.
+One-on-one tutoring is available every day of the week, along with daily conversation groups and weekly reading groups for extra practice.
 Students can use our English learning software to practice in the ESL Lab or at home, and can also participate in many events throughout the year.
 Ask your professors for extra help if you need it, seek advising, and explore the possibility of meeting with a native speaker as a conversation partner.
 We are here to help you every step of the way.